‘We need this project’: Family Dynamics seeks new path forward for youth behavioral health campus

 Family Dynamics Director Sandra Wilson speaks to the county board last month.
 Photo by Annelise Pierce

-Sandra Wilson’s dream project, a youth behavioral health campus she believes will fill some of the gaps in Shasta’s mental health care, is within reach.
+Sandra Wilson’s dream project — a youth behavioral health campus she believes will fill some of the gaps in Shasta’s mental healthcare — is within reach.
 Wilson is the Executive Clinical Director of Family Dynamics, a local nonprofit that offers counseling services and parenting classes.
-This spring, one of her two applications for Behavioral Health Continuum Infrastructure Program, or BHCIP, funding was selected by the state, awarding her organization provisional funding of nearly $25 million to build a youth behavioral health campus.
+This spring, one of her two applications for Behavioral Health Continuum Infrastructure Program — or BHCIP funding — was selected by the state, granting her organization a provisional award of nearly $25 million to build a youth behavioral health campus.

 Within a few weeks, Wilson’s project had been awarded another large provisional grant: $2 million in county opioid settlement funds to be used as a match to ensure the award of state funds.
 County supervisors who voted to grant Wilson the funds emphasized that she would need to obtain support from the law enforcement and from the city of Anderson — where she was planning to build the project on land owned by a co-applicant on the project, Anderson Community.